marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 #### Vim-Rails

 Must have plugin for anyone using Rails.
 It just does so much it would be a shame.
-I particullary like how it allows you to jump from file to file with ease.
+I particularly like how it allows you to jump from file to file with ease.
 You can really go from a controller to its spec, to its views and so on.
 [Get it here][31].

 #### Vim-Ruby